 In November 2020, Qantas Frequent Flyer launched a new partnership with Journey Beyond, unlocking the ability to earn and use points on rail journeys across The Ghan, Indian Pacific and Great Southern.
 This signals the first time Classic Reward Seats have been offered on the ground.

 First up: Crunching the numbers

-So how does a Qantas Classic Rail Reward stack up?
+So how does the points cost of a Qantas Classic Rail Reward stack up?

 In fact, when comparing revenue ticket vs points cost, a number of redemptions offer well over 1 cent per point value.
 As an example, it's possible to book a Gold Single cabin on a three-day journey on The Ghan from Adelaide to Darwin in peak travel period (Dry Season) for $2,799 or 185,000 points.
 That works out to over 1.5 cents value per point, which, let's face it, is about as good as it gets in the current travel climate:

-At the lower end of the spectrum, a 3 day journey on the Indian Pacific from Adelaide to Perth in July offers a respectable 1 cent per point value:
+At the lower end of the spectrum, a 3-day journey on the Indian Pacific from Adelaide to Perth in July offers a respectable 1 cent in value per point:

-That's still a good redemption proposition.
+That's still a solid redemption proposition.
 After all, it's almost double the value you'd extract with the purchase of a gift card at the Qantas Rewards Store.

 How to book a Qantas Classic Rail Reward